Research infrastructure project manager at EURORDIS, Virginie Bros-Facer highlights the extent of these diseases in Europe in this insightful article

 Rare Disease Day takes place on the last day of February each year, with the primary objective of raising awareness of the impact of rare diseases on patients’ lives amongst the general public and policymakers, public authorities, industry representatives, researchers and health professionals.
 Rare Disease Day 2018 will take place on 28th February and will focus on the theme of research.

 Researchers also need patients and reply upon their participation to ensure research is meaningful.
-Rare disease research is not done for the sake of creating knowledge; the knowledge generated is only useful if it is translated into real benefits for patients.
+This research is not done for the sake of creating knowledge; the knowledge generated is only useful if it is translated into real benefits for patients.

 Patients are not only subjects but also proactive actors in research: